SammeJanderson/personapi/README.md

 ## Abstract

 This project was developed with the intent of learning the basics of the development of a API REST.
-The idea was to develope a API that could be realistic(although not really) used by a organization to store and manage data about people.
+The idea was to develope a API that could be realistic(although not really) used by a organization to store and manage basic data about people.